MaeMethas/MaeMethas/README.md

 - 👋 Hi, I’m @MazMethas
-- 👀 I’m interested in Software Code
+- 👀 I’m interested in Programming
 - 🌱 I’m currently learning Computer Engineering
-- 💞️ I’m looking to collaborate on code,Python JavaScrip HTML
+- 💞️ I’m looking to collaborate on Programming such as Python  HTML CSS React Golang Java
 - 📫 How to reach me ...

 <!---